image 40

 • Regulus is known by its Latin name in Western astronomy, but it also has an Arabic name that is less commonly used in modern contexts.

-Popular Star-Related Names and Their Meanings
+Popular Star-Related Names & Their Meanings

 When it comes to names that mean or references stars, some have become more popular than others.
 These are the star names that have shown the most staying power.